What to Do This Weekend - Bioreports

 Tell us.

-Keep sending your experiences of small, specific things you’ve been surprised to discover you missed, like Sandra’s daily dog walk above: athome@nytimes.com.
+Of all the things that are back, at least for now, what have you been most grateful for?
+What’s back that you wish would stay gone?
+Write to us: athome@nytimes.com.
 Include your full name and location and we might feature your story in a future newsletter.
 We’re At Home and Away.
 We’ll read every letter sent.
 More ideas for how to pass the time this weekend appear below.
 See you next week.